Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Introduction

-Our findings highlight two key policy implications.
+The design of the mandate, the \textit{Leavers mandate}, is of independent interest for its features.
+It ruled that WA graduating students had to get their first COVID-19 vaccine dose to attend popular, annual post-graduation events in Dunsborough, WA, which see about 9,000 students joining each year \citep{schoolies2025, WestAust_VaxMandateAnnounce2021}.
+This makes it a mandate with low coercion\textemdash as it excludes unvaccinated individuals from a single event\textemdash and one that offers time-limited non-monetary incentives.
+In contrast, mandates such as employment or university-level mandates \citep{Acton2024}\textemdash which condition employment or university attendance on vaccinating\textemdash can be considered as more coercive due to their longer-lasting nature, and the magnitude of the economic consequences imposed on the non-vaccinated.
+Such mandates raise greater ethical issues and can be costly for policymakers from an economic and a political standpoint by, respectively, reducing economic output and generating political backlash and discontent \citep{bardosh2022}.

+Our findings have three implications for policy.
 First, mandates featuring low-coercion, non-monetary, and time-limited incentives can be highly effective in accelerating vaccinations.
-This aligns with behavioural economic theory, which predicts that time-limited incentives help overcome procrastination in present-biased populations \citep{ODonoghueRabin1999}.
-Second, our analysis underscores the importance of evaluating mandate effectiveness beyond the short-run; failing to do so may result in misinterpreting accelerated vaccinations as genuine increases in long-term coverage.
-Hence, policymakers aiming to raise overall coverage levels should look for complementary policies.
+This aligns with predictions from behavioural economic theory, as also shown via our model.
+Moreover, under the right conditions (e.g., lower baseline incentive to vaccinate), such mandates can induce new vaccinations too.
+Second, it is important to evaluate a mandate's effectiveness beyond the short-run.
+Failing to do so may result in misinterpreting accelerated vaccinations as genuine increases in long-term coverage.
+Third, the epidemiological environment (together with the beliefs people hold about it) and the policy mix matter for the impact of this and other types of mandates.
+Namely, we show how the expected benefits and costs from vaccinating, and long-run incentives to vaccinate, drive the impact of vaccine mandates on uptake and their effect composition between pulled-forward and newly-induced vaccinations.